-- Responsive design is popular in web design, but is not supported in all email clients.
-It is powered by CSS media queries in both browsers and email clients.
+- Responsive design is powered by CSS media queries.
+It is popular in web design, but it is not supported by all email clients.

-- An example of responsive design is to change your website layout based on screen size:
+- An example of responsive design is when a website layout adjusts based on screen size:

 - 1000+px: Three columns

 - 600-1000px: Two columns

 - <600px: One column (this includes most smartphones)

 - As content layouts change, elements will move to accommodate different screen sizes.

 - Some graphical elements can be hidden completely on mobile devices.